liao961120/liao961120.github.io/content/_index.md

         [lnk5]: https://rlads2021.github.io/archives
 ---

-I share my inspirations here, mostly stemming from activities I enjoy.
+I share my inspirations here, mostly stemming from the activities I enjoy.
 It started as a place to document programming-related knowledge and the [open-source projects](#projects) I worked on.
 These days, I also write about statistics, books, and occasional reflections.